1stage/Aquarius-MX/src/rom/v2-0/README.md

 ---
 ## WAIT
-Suspend program execution while inonitoring the status of a Z80 input port.
+Suspend program execution while monitoring the status of a Z80 input port.
 ### FORMAT:
  - WAIT *address*, *byte1* [, *byte2*]
    - Action: Causes execution to be suspended until a Z80 port develops a specified bit pattern.